evilsoft/crocks/docs/src/pages/docs/crocks/Async.md

 to take advantage of these operations.
-The two most common use either `Promise` returning functions or allow for the Continuation Passing Style prevalent in the asynchronous functions that ship with NodeJS. `Async` provides (2) construction helpers that wrap functions using these styles of asynchronous processing and will give you back a function that takes the same arguments as the original and will return an `Async` instead.
+The two most common use either `Promise` returning functions or allow for the Continuation Passing Style prevalent in the asynchronous functions that ship with NodeJS. `Async` provides two construction helpers that wrap functions using these styles of asynchronous processing and will give you back a function that takes the same arguments as the original and will return an `Async` instead.
 These functions are called [`fromPromise`](#frompromise) and [`fromNode`](#fromnode).